Broulee - Tomakin

 Broulee - Tomakin has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region.
-Key projects are Future Rosedale, IRT Moruya Community-Integrated Seniors Housing, Moruya Bypass, and Princes Highway Safety And Capacity: Nowra NSW To Victorian Border.
+AreaSearch has identified one major project likely affecting this region.
+Key projects include Future Rosedale, IRT Moruya Community-Integrated Seniors Housing, Moruya Bypass, and Princes Highway Safety And Capacity: Nowra NSW To Victorian Border.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.